asappresearch/flambe/README.md

 3. Improve performance by searching across models and hyperparameters
 4. Export a final model for inference

-By connecting the dots between a curated set of frameworks, Flambé eliminates the boilerplate involved in the first step, and fully automates the others.
+Flambé eliminates the boilerplate involved in the first step, and fully automates the others.

-In particular, with Flambé you can:

-* Eliminate the **boilerplate code** in training machine learning models in Python.
-* **Run hyperparameter searches** over any Python code or script.
-* **Constuct task pipelines**, searching over hyperparameters and reducing to the best variants at any step.
-* Distribute tasks **remotely** and **in parallel** over a cluster, including AWS, GCP, and Kubernetes integrations.
-* Easily **share** reproducible experiment configurations and results with others.

 The full documentation can be found here: [flambe.ai](https://flambe.ai).